Egyptians fret about turmoil amid political setbacks

 "Two presidents are fighting for the presidency, and us citizens in the middle, pulled and torn.
 What is this?" said 70-year-old Ahmed Abdel Fattah, voicing the exasperation of many.

-"It won't pass peacefully," warned a store owner in Cairo's commercial neighborhood of Ataba who didn't want his name published.
+"It won't pass peacefully," warned a store owner in Cairo's commercial neighbourhood of Ataba who didn't want his name published.
 "Politicians are stirring up everything."

 Many worry that a Shafik victory would again ignite the street, drawing anger from those who toppled Mubarak and cannot bear to see him replaced by a man they view as a carbon copy.